How to Compare Local Self-Storage Facilities and Pricing

 3. What features are offered with storage units?

-Certain storage options out in rural areas are very bare-bones – sometimes just a metal room with a latch that you can lock with a padlock.
+Certain storage options in rural areas are very bare-bones – sometimes just a metal room with a latch that you can lock with a padlock.
 But most modern self-storage offers a variety of features for extra security and comfort.

 4. What are the exact prices of storage units?

+One of the more frequently asked questions is how much are storage units to rent.
 It really does depend significantly on where you are renting your storage.
 Some locations offer self-storage for as little as $12 a month, while others will charge a minimum of $100 per month.